MtADATA3101/Course_Documents_2025/lectures/DATA_3101_get_data.md

 Scraping](https://r4ds.hadley.nz/webscraping.html) to learn more about working with **rvest** and **polite.**

+Web scraping is not a feasible method for the CRKN ORCID Data Visualization project, so we’ll skip ahead to working with Application Programming Interfaces this year.

+If you’d like to learn more about web scraping, or need to do some web scraping for another project, make an appointment and I’ll be happy to help!

 # Working with APIs

 Four of the students in this class took a Udemy course on working on